slang-i18n/slang/README.md

 String c = t.b.b1['hi there']; // "hi"
 ```

-### ➤ Dynamic Keys
+### ➤ Dynamic Keys / Flat Map

-A more general solution to [Maps](#-maps).
+A more general solution to [Maps](#-maps). **ALL** translations are accessible via an one-dimensional map.

 It is supported out of the box.
 No configuration needed.

-Please use this sparingly.
+This can be disabled globally by setting `flat_map: false`.

 ```dart
 String a = t['myPath.anotherPath'];